MartinPetkov/GCTF2021BeginnersQuestWriteups/6-misc-to-the-moon/README.md

 So which of the other encodings is it?
 It's naive to assume they're given in order, but honestly a high base encoding might make sense here.

-Let's try a few bases in [Cyber Chef](https://gchq.github.io/CyberChef/) (a wonderful tool, especially for CTFs).
+Let's try a few bases in [CyberChef](https://gchq.github.io/CyberChef/) (a wonderful tool, especially for CTFs).
 Unfortunately, it only goes as high as base85, and that gives this error:

 ```
 From Base85 - Invalid character '魦' at index 0